-- (2) Subject to the approval of the chief officer of the Portfolio of Finance, a prescribed entity may determine the main account and sub-account structure of its bank account. - (3) A prescribed entity may open and close bank accounts, within its approved bank account structure. - 19.
-(1) A prescribed entity shall bank all receipts relating to entity transactions into its bank account.
+(2) Subject to the approval of the chief officer of the Portfolio, a prescribed entity may determine the main account and sub-account structure of its bank account.

+(3) A prescribed entity may open and close bank accounts, within its approved bank account structure.

-Banking of entity transactions
+19. (1) A prescribed entity shall bank all receipts relating to entity transactions Banking of entity transactions